 How Do Split Systems Work?

 Split air conditioning systems have their name due to half the system (condenser) being outside the house while the other half (fan coil) is installed inside.
-The condenser outside deals with the actual cooling and heating through a process called reverse cycle and the fan coil inside deals with air intake and output.
+When cooling, the warm air from inside the room is taken in by the fan coil and removed, resulting in cool air recirculating back into the house.
+While reverse cycle allows for the heat pump to run in reverse to provide heating during cold days.

 Split air conditioning systems can be fitted to individual rooms, areas or multiple rooms connected by copper piping to an outdoor unit (condenser).
 Multi-head split air conditioning systems can be installed for up to nine rooms with only one outdoor unit, and allowing for individual temperature control of each room.